dev4press/debugpress/readme.txt

 Open the WordPress 'Settings' menu, there you will find 'DebugPress' panel.

 = How can I open Debugger popup? =
 If you have enabled debugger (for admin side and/or frontend), Debugger is activated via Bug button placed in the WordPress Toolbar or as a float button (depending on the settings).
+Since version 3.0, you can activate the button via keyboard shortcut, default combination is `ctrl+shift+u`, but it can be changed in the plugin settings.

+= Can I change the size and position of the popup? = Yes.
+Once the popup is open, you will find the Layout icon next to the button to close the popup.
+On the layout panel, you can change the location for the popup, size, modal status and auto activation on page load.

 = How can I enable WordPress Debug Mode? =
 To enable WordPress debug mode via `wp-config.php`, check out the article here: [WordPress Setup](https://debug.press/documentation/wordpress-setup/).